wp-plugins/login-tracker-logs/readme.txt

 == Description ==

 After plugin activation, go to  "Dashboard"->"Settings"->"Login Tracks".
-(SEE OTHER MUST_HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html )
+(SEE OTHER MUST_HAVE PLUGINS : <a href="http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html">NSP</a> )

-Related Links:

 == Installation ==